iampryce/AWS-Automated-Incident-Response-SOAR/README.md

 📌 #### Troubleshooting 2

+i wanted the log to include the username of the IAM User who triggered the action, before Lambda restrict the user

-Guard duty did not display IAM Username
+❌ Guard duty did not display IAM Username

 🚨 Reasons